Ferroin/pysyspower/README.md

  * Shutdown
  * Reboot
  * Suspend to disk/hibernate
+ * Log out of the current GUI session

 On current versions of Windows (8 and newer), there's no practical way that I know of to get the system to actually suspend to RAM  without